topoteretes/cognee/docs/conceptual_overview.md

 ## How It Fits Into Your Projects

 !!! info "How cognee fits into your projects"
-    cognee is a self-contained library that simplifies the process of loading and structuring LLM context.
-It can be integrated into your data pipelines to enhance your AI applications.
+    cognee is a self-contained library that simplifies the process of loading and structuring data in LLMs.

-By integrating cognee into your data pipelines, you can leverage the power of LLMs, knowledge graphs, and vector retrieval to enhance your AI applications.

-cognee provides a self-contained library that simplifies the process of loading and structuring LLM context, enabling you to create accurate and explainable AI solutions.
+By integrating cognee into your data pipelines, you can leverage the power of LLMs, knowledge graphs, and vector retrieval to create accurate and explainable AI solutions. cognee provides a self-contained library that simplifies the process of loading and structuring LLM context, enabling you to create accurate and explainable AI solutions.

-Check out some [case studies](case_studies.md) to see how cognee has been used in real-world applications.